 Pineal Gland Disorders

-Since the pineal gland is primarily involved in sleep-wake rhythms, it is also takes root in mood disorders.
+Since the pineal gland is primarily involved in sleep-wake rhythms, it also takes root in mood disorders.
 Recent studies have linked chronic stress and poor diet as possible causes of reduced levels of melatonin in the system.
 This is often found in patients with abnormal circadian cycles of cortisol (or “stress”) hormone.
 In fact, depression and sexual dysfunction are conditions that are further aggravated by low melatonin output.
-These of course impact our quality of life.
-Milder mood alterations, like insomnia and the jetlag that is felt after boarding a long flight, have also been linked to the pineal gland.
-These feelings are often short-lived, albeit disruptive.
-Furthermore, peptic ulcers are also linked to melatonin levels when they are too low to prevent oxidative damage.

 Pineal cysts, or cysts of the pineal gland, are a relatively common occurrence that happens in about ten percent of people undergoing a CT or MRI scan.
-The cause of pineal cysts is not known.
-In fact, most patients with pineal cysts will not display any visible symptoms.
-But very rarely will patients experience headaches and eye movement abnormalities because of it.
+Most patients with pineal cysts will not display any visible symptoms.
+Very rarely, patients experience headaches and eye movement abnormalities.
 In some patients, the cyst can even lead to emotional disturbances, sleep issues, and seizures.
 Only when the pineal gland cyst is symptomatic will a physician recommend surgical removal.
-But the overall prognosis for patients with pineal cysts is very good.

 - Visual changes